MileHacker Logo

 • William B. Umstead State Park

 A large, pristine park just outside Raleigh.
-It is accompanied by extensive opportunities for hiking, biking (on multi-use trails), fishing, and non-motorized boating.
+It is accompanied by extensive opportunities for hiking, biking (on multi-use trails), fishing, plus without-motorized boating.

 • JC Raulston Arboretum

 A nationally acclaimed arboretum and botanical garden on the NCSU campus.
-It is free and open to the public, showing diverse plant collections.
+It is free and accessible to everyone, showing diverse plant collections.

 • Dorothea Dix Park